February 20, 2015

 For dogs and other pets, toys are not a luxury, but a necessity.

 Although cats can be pretty picky about toys, dogs are often more than willing to play with any object they can get their paws on.
 That means you'll need to be particularly careful when monitoring your dog's playtime to prevent any "unscheduled" activities.

 Many factors contribute to the safety or danger of a toy, and a number of them depend upon your dog's size, activity level and preferences.
-Another factor to be considered is the environment in which your dog spends their time.
+Another thing to considerris the environment where your dog spends their time.
 Although we can't guarantee the safety of any specific toy, we can offer the following guidelines.

 The things that are usually most attractive to dogs are often the very things that are the most dangerous.
 Dog-proof your home by removing string, ribbon, rubber bands, children's toys, pantyhose and anything else that could be swallowed.

 Be sure to buy toys of appropriate size for your dog.
 Toys that are too small can easily be swallowed or become lodged in your dog's throat.